danaument/employee-directory/README.md

 ## Contributors
 Dan Aument

-The front-end components of this project were provided by The Coding Boot Camp at UT Austin in partnership with Trilogy Education Services.
+This project was created with create-react-app.

 ## Notes

-This project was my first foray into making a progressive web app - or at least to provide some persistent utility with an intermittent internet connection.
+This project was my first foray into making a React app.
+React is great!
+Working with state in React without modern contextAPI/hooks is a nuisance, and I am very glad that I have since learned how to use them.

 ## License